WasiqB/coteafs-config/README.md

 Once this is done, now you just need to define your POJO's corresponding config file for your project, as shown below:

+> **Pro Tip!** If you don't want to create the config file manually, then no need to worry, This library will create the config file for you with default values set in the constructor.

 ### Yaml Config file

 _**test-config.yaml**_